8th > February > 2010 Archive

 Promise Technology is setting out its stall in the UK with a product line that includes a Drobo-lookalike, the NS4600, which like the Drobo offers media serving functionality.

 Cryptographers have broken the proprietary encryption used to prevent eavesdropping on more than 800 million cordless phones worldwide, demonstrating once again the risks of relying on obscure technologies to remain secure.
+The attack is the first to crack the cipher at the heart of the DECT, or Digital Enhanced Cordless Telecommunications, standard, which encrypts radio signals as they travel between cordless phones in homes and businesses and corresponding base stations.
+A previous hack, by contrast, merely exploited weaknesses in the way the algorithm was implemented.

 The chief executive of SAP Leo Apotheker is leaving the top job, and the company board, after less than a year in the job.